zxjbibobibobi/SCHE/README.md

 Due to limited time, we haven't well organized the whole structure of our project.
 Soon we will make the code friendly to run.

 Wish you a happy day!
-Contact the author at *zengxingjian@seu.edu.cn*.
+Contact the author at *zxjbibobibobi@163.com*.
 ## Results on CheckerBoard Datasets
 **Visualization of CheckerBoard Dataset**
 <center>